bleeding182/sharedpreferences-annotations/README.md

     }

 This will generate lots of code, including javadoc for custom fields and implementations for the interfaces.

+*e.g.* MY_COOL_SETTING will generate *getMyCoolSetting*, and *setMyCoolSetting*.
+'_' acts as a seperator, introducing CamelCase in the accessors.

-An extract in the following.
+An extract of the generated code (stripped of javaDoc)

     public class TestPrefs
         implements Test, SharedPreferences {